giovanniboscu/continuous-section-field/docs/aes/draft-eg.md

 ## Abstract

 **Purpose** – CSF provides a modelling infrastructure in which each cross-sectional component acts as the geometric carrier of two independent longitudinal fields governing its axial–bending and shear–torsional participation.
-The two fields are queryable along the member axis and are decoupled both from the component geometry and from each other.
+The two fields are queryable along the member axis and are decoupled both from the component geometry , including its longitudinal variation, ansld from each other.

 **Design/methodology/approach** – The member is represented through a field $S(z)$ whose value at each axial coordinate is an ordered collection of region triples $(\Omega_i(z), w_i(z), k_i(z))$.
 The spatial regions are induced by boundary-vertex correspondences, while $w_i(z)$ and $k_i(z)$ define axial/bending and shear/torsion participation fields.
 The formulation is assessed through a closed-form stacked-section example and a tapered-tower application case.